nullamagister/login-system/README.md

 # Login System
-A simple system for website registeration and login
+A simple system for website account registration and login

 ## Back-end:
 1. Javascript & Typescript